 One of the best leadership-development exercises is a 360-degree evaluation, which offers feedback on skills, effectiveness and influence.
 When executed properly and received with humility and a willingness to grow, these evaluations play an instrumental role in sparking personal and professional growth.

-“Developing Leadership Competencies” (DLC) is a dynamic four-day program that helps global managers enhance their leadership potential and empower their teams to reach their fullest potential.
-The DLC program will be offered December 2-5, 2019, on the school’s Barcelona campus; April 27-30, 2020, at IESE’s New York campus; and June 29 – July 2 at IESE’s Madrid campus.
+“Developing Leadership Competencies (DLC)” is a dynamic four-day program that helps global managers enhance their leadership potential and empower their teams to reach their fullest potential.
+The program will be offered June 29 – July 2 at IESE’s Madrid campus; Aug.
+31 – Sept.
+3, 2020, at IESE’s New York campus, and Dec.
+1-4, 2020 (*dates TBC), at IESE’s Barcelona campus.

 Written by business communicator and editor Suzanne Hogseth